Fast Polynomial Kernel Classification for Massive Data: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Drs.
-Yao Wang and Xu Liao for sharing the \textit{cats vs dogs} competition data set.
-The work of J. Zeng and M. Wu was partially supported by the National Natural Science Foundation of China [Grants No. 61603162, 61977038].
-The work of S.B.
-Lin was supported by the National Natural Science Foundation of China [Grant No. 61876133], and the work of D.X.
-Zhou was partially supported by the Research Grant Council of Hong Kong [Project No. CityU11338616].
+Yao Wang and Xu Liao for sharing the \textit{Dogs\_vs\_Cats} competition data set.
+The work of Jinshan Zeng was partially supported by the National Natural Science Foundation of China [Grant No. 61977038] and by the Thousand Talents Plan of Jiangxi Province [Grants No. jxsq2019201124].
+The work of Shao-Bo Lin was supported by the National Natural Science Foundation of China [Grant No. 61876133], and The work of Ding-Xuan Zhou is supported partially by NSFC/RGC Joint Research Scheme [RGC Project No. N\_Cityu 102/20 and NSFC Project No. 12061160462], Laboratory for AI-Powered Financial Technologies and by the Hong Kong Institute for Data Science.

 \appendices